-TORONTO (Reuters) - Three of Canada’s biggest banks on Thursday played down concerns that Home Capital Group’s (HCG.TO: Quote) problems could impact the broader financial system and reported quarterly results that topped market expectations.
+TORONTO (Reuters) - Three of Canada’s biggest banks on Thursday played down concerns that Home Capital Group’s HCG.TO problems could impact the broader financial system and reported quarterly results that topped market expectations.

 The comments from executives came as investors, worried about a possible slowdown in Canada’s red-hot housing market, are scrutinizing banks’ mortgage exposures with the outlook clouded by issues at the country’s biggest non-bank lender.